ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model/index.md

 ## Next Up

-To get started using the SSRM see the next section on: [Server-Side Datasource](/server-side-model-datasource/).
+Continue to the next section to learn about the [SSRM API Reference](/server-side-model-api-reference/).